 Seven players publicly criticised by Jose Mourinho – and how they responded

-Jose Mourinho is not afraid to criticise a player publicly if he feels it is needed but has had mixed results so far throughout his career in this regard.
-Will that change at Tottenham?
+As Tottenham players are quickly discovering, Jose Mourinho is not afraid to criticise a player publicly if he feels it is needed – but he has had mixed results so far throughout his career in this regard.

 Mourinho has long used psychology as a way to inspire a reaction from his players – or put pressure on opponents.
 He even admitted it in 2014: “Everything I say and do are mind games.
 The only thing that is not mind games are the results.”